EDUC5492 Understanding and Managing Disruptive Behaviour Disorders

 - Students are able to (1) demonstrate the general behaviour management techniques used with mainstream school students; (2) understand the concept of 'at risk' and the importance of reputation in the development and maintenance of risk status; (3) understand the aetiology, prevalence and characteristics associated with disruptive behaviour disorders (i.e. attention deficit hyperactivity disorder, oppositional defiant disorder, conduct disorder) and delinquency; (4) differentiate early onset life course persistent versus adolescent limited trajectories and juvenile psychopathy; and (5) evaluate the major issues pertaining to assessment and treatment.

-- Typically this unit is assessed in the following ways: (1) case study 1 and (2) case study 2.
+- Indicative assessments in this unit are as follows: (1) case study 1 and (2) case study 2.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case study 1 and case study 2 components.